Nick Bollettieri

 Nicholas James Bollettieri (July 31, 1931 – December 4, 2022) was an American tennis coach.
-He pioneered the concept of a tennis boarding school, and helped develop many leading tennis players during the past decades, including Andre Agassi, Jim Courier, Monica Seles, Venus Williams, Serena Williams, and Maria Sharapova.
+He pioneered the concept of a tennis boarding school, and helped develop many leading tennis players over several decades, including Andre Agassi, Jim Courier, Monica Seles, Venus Williams, Serena Williams, and Maria Sharapova.
 Bollettieri was also a tour traveling coach, the last time having been for and with Boris Becker for a span of two years.

 Bollettieri was mentioned and/or profiled in several television series and documentary films, including Jason Kohn's documentary film Love Means Zero, which was premiered at the 42nd Toronto International Film Festival on September 9, 2017.

 Education

 Born in Pelham, New York, to immigrant Italian parents, Nick Bollettieri attended Pelham Memorial High School.
 He was a charter member of the Beta Lambda chapter of the Omega Gamma Delta Fraternity and he graduated in 1949.
 In 1953, he graduated from Spring Hill College (Mobile, Alabama) with a degree in philosophy.
 After serving with the United States Army and attaining the rank of First Lieutenant in 1956, he turned to teaching tennis after dropping out of the University of Miami Law School.
 Bollettieri's first students included Brian Gottfried.
 His first formal tennis camp was at Wayland Academy in Beaver Dam, Wisconsin.